Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Regression Tree Approach to HDLM

 \subsection{Nested Tree HDLM}

-\cite{Mork2021EstimatingPairs} showed that treed DLMs outperform competing spline and Gaussian process-based methods in terms of distributed lag effect estimation and precision of critical window identification.
-We propose using a treed DLM as a parametric model at each terminal node of the modifier tree.
+\cite{Mork2023EstimatingPairs} showed that treed DLMs outperform competing spline and Gaussian process-based methods in terms of distributed lag function estimation and precision of critical window identification.
+We propose a treed DLM as a parametric model at each terminal node of the modifier tree.
 This results in a nested tree structure visualized in Figure \ref{fig:nested_hdlm}.
 Here, each subgroup of the modifier tree is paired with a unique distributed lag tree structure and corresponding effects.

 Before describing the nested tree HDLM we give an overview of the treed DLM.
-The notation presented here distinguishes the DLM regression tree from the modifier regression tree presented in Section \ref{sec:hdlm}.
-Consider binary tree $\mathcal{D}$, which partitions the exposure time span, $T$, into $C$ non-overlapping time segments.
+The notation presented here distinguishes the DLM regression tree from the modifier regression tree presented in Section \ref{sec:bart_hdlm}.
+Consider binary tree $\mathcal{D}$, which partitions the exposure time span, $t=1,\ldots,T$, into $C$ non-overlapping time segments.
 Internal nodes of $\mathcal{D}$ are assigned binary rules at time points within the period of exposure (e.g. $t<t_1$ and $t\geq t_1$ for $t_1\in\{2,\ldots,T\}$).
-The terminal nodes of $\mathcal{D}$, denoted $\lambda_c$ for $c\in\{1,\ldots,C\}$, bin together time points to define a piecewise constant distributed lag effect (see Figure \ref{fig:nested_hdlm}).
+The terminal nodes of $\mathcal{D}$, denoted $\lambda_c$ for $c\in\{1,\ldots,C\}$, bin together time points to define a piecewise constant distributed lag function (see Figure \ref{fig:nested_hdlm}).
 That is, $\theta_t=\delta_c$ if $t\in\lambda_c$, where $\delta_c$ is a distributed lag effect for all exposure observations within the time period of $\lambda_c$.
-The binning of distributed lag effects adds structure to the distributed lag function and stabilizes the model in the presence of autocorrelation in the exposure data.
+Binning of distributed lag effects adds structure to the distributed lag function and stabilizes the model in the presence of autocorrelation in the exposure data.

 In the nested tree DLM, each modifier tree subgroup has a unique treed DLM structure.
 As a result, there is no sharing of information across terminal nodes concerning the timing of the critical window, the effect size, or the smoothness of the DLM.
 This creates a highly flexible model that allows structures of the treed DLM to adapt to the subgroup whose exposure-response is being estimated.
-Keeping the number of treed DLM terminal nodes small introduces constraints in the distributed lag function to account for temporal correlation in the exposure measurements.
+Keeping the number of treed DLM terminal nodes small introduces constraints in the distributed lag function to regularize the model.